|Location:||MSRI: Simons Auditorium|

 Vakil gave a geometric-combinatorial criterion that implies a Galois group contains the alternating group.
 With Brooks and Martin del Campo, we used Vakil's criterion to show that all Schubert problems involving lines have at least alternating Galois group.

 My talk will describe this background and sketch a current project to systematically determine Galois groups of all Schubert problems of moderate size on all small classical flag manifolds, investigating at least several million problems.
-This will use supercomputers employing several overlapping methods, including combinatorial criteria, symbolic computation, and numerical homotopy continuation, and require the development of new algorithms and software.No Notes/Supplements Uploaded No Videos Uploaded
+This will use supercomputers employing several overlapping methods, including combinatorial criteria, symbolic computation, and numerical homotopy continuation, and require the development of new algorithms and software.No Notes/Supplements Uploaded No Video Files Uploaded